bizzabo/eks-minecraft/README.md

 for their creativity during these trying times.

 ### Key Objectives
+1. **Completely Accessible:** Our project is committed to providing free Minecraft servers to every group of children who participate.
+We believe that access to these servers should not be a barrier, ensuring that every child can join the community and explore the creative possibilities Minecraft offers.

-1. **Foster Unity:** Our project aims to bring children from diverse backgrounds together.
+2. **Foster Unity:** Our project aims to bring children from diverse backgrounds together.
 By playing Minecraft as a community, they can build connections, understanding, and friendships that transcend borders.

-2. **Encourage Creativity:** Minecraft is a canvas for imagination.
+3. **Encourage Creativity:** Minecraft is a canvas for imagination.
 Through this project, we hope to inspire the children of Israel to express their creativity, build incredible structures, and embark on exciting adventures.

-3. **Support Education:** We believe that Minecraft can be a powerful educational tool.
+4. **Support Education:** We believe that Minecraft can be a powerful educational tool.
 Children can learn important skills such as teamwork, problem-solving, and even gain insights into architecture, design, and resource management.

-4. **Promote Resilience:** By creating, overcoming challenges, and working as a team, children can develop resilience, which is essential in navigating these hard times.
+5. **Promote Resilience:** By creating, overcoming challenges, and working as a team, children can develop resilience, which is essential in navigating these hard times.

 ### Project Features